spiffe/spiffe.io/content/downloads/_index.md

 This document tells you how to build [SPIRE](/spire) from source, perhaps because you'd like to try out an unreleased version.

 # Build from Source

+To build SPIRE from source on Linux, you'll need:
+* `git` - To clone the source from GitHub
+* `make` - To run the Makefile
+* `gcc` - To build the binaries

+The build script installs the required toolchain as needed, except for `gcc`.
+For example, the build script installs a private version of `go` that has been verified to successfully build SPIRE.

 ## Fetching